MultiSafepay/docs/content/developer/fastcheckout-ios-sdk.md

 }
 ```

-### Advanced setup
+# Environments
-The SDK operates in two environments: LIVE (default) and TEST (no real transactions processed).
+The SDK operates in two environments: **live** (default) and **test** (no real transactions processed).
 We recommend testing your integration before release.
-Check out the example below to see how you can select which environment to use.
+For how to select the environment, see the example below.

 To customize the SDK, you need to inject properties into it.